 - Discussion of next steps (implications for the community regarding the conference theme and other related topics of technology-enhanced learning)

-In addition to the aspects previously listed (relevance, quality, contribution, and discussion), reviewers would also expect the following from poster papers:
+In addition to the aspects listed above, reviewers would also expect the following from poster papers:

 - Research question

 - State of the art regarding the research question

 - Preliminary results – Presentation of outcomes achieved

 In addition to the aspects previously listed, reviewers would also expect the following from demo papers:

 - State of the art regarding the demo prototype